nohaapav/docker-alpine/README.md

-Minimal alpine linux based Docker container with s6 service supervision management and bash support.
+A Docker image for running minimal Alpine linux with s6 service supervision management and bash support.